Aniceto Sobrepeña: Personal life

-Sobrepeña is active in the “Ang Ligaya ng Panginoon” (Joy of the Lord), a Catholic Christian covenant community based in Metro Manila.
+Sobrepeña is a member of Ang Ligaya ng Panginoon (Joy of the Lord), a Catholic Sword of the Spirit community based in Metro Manila.
 He has been a member since 1982, and was involved in the community and its Partners-in-Mission, including Couples for Christ, Christ's Youth in Action, and the Brotherhood of Christian Businessmen and Professionals.
 Chito had served as pastoral leader to single men and, together with his wife, and is currently involved in conducting marriage enrichment workshops, called Intimacy Weekend.

 Chito is married to the former Anna Isabel Crisostomo and has three children who all have completed college education, namely: Gabriel, Rafael, and Michaela.